We may be coming out of winter, but that just means we’re starting to notice the strain it’s had on our pockets.

 Electric radiators are incredibly useful in the fight for heating efficiency.
 These are radiators which can be turned on and off as single units, meaning that you can concentrate your heating efforts on the rooms which need them at that time.
 Take a normal home in the evening for instance.
 If the family is gathered in the kitchen, or watching television together, there is no need to heat the hallway, bathroom and bedrooms.
 Turn off your central heating for a few hours and turn on the electric radiator, ensuring that your home has heat where it’s needed most.
 What’s more, the electric radiator is very useful for those parts of the home which are unpredictable in their needs.
 Bathrooms need less focus throughout the day than other rooms, but could do with warmth when towels need drying or when the queue for the shower builds up.

-Central heating and electric underfloor heating could not only save on your heating bills, but could save you space as well.
-Heat rises and spreads out throughout a room, and by that logic wouldn;t it be most efficient to have the heat output as low as possible.
+Underfloor heating systems could not only save on your heating bills, but could save you space as well.
+Heat rises and spreads out throughout a room, and by that logic wouldn't it be most efficient to have the heat output as low as possible.
 What could be lower than underneath the floor itself?
 If you can spare the disruption that the installation can cause, underfloor heating can really work wonders on a homes heating and space efficiency.

 Not all homes need the same heating installation.
 If your home is especially draughty, or your insulation especially shoddy, the call out to reinstall a radiator can be tiresome and costly.
 Most electric radiator models are designed so that you can install them on your wall yourself.
 This means that as long as there is a plug socket nearby, you’ll be able to install it yourself, where it will be most effective